joshterrill/public-bookmarks/README.md

 ```

 ### Todo
-* Define bookmark folders to sync as part of user registration
+* Define bookmark folders[] to sync as part of user registration
 * Add upsert calls on `Bookmarks` collection
+* Create Github action to build releasees for all targets based on pushes to master
+* Add support for other browsers such as Edge, Firefox, Safari

 ### License
 MIT